 About wombat’s Hostels

 I’ve had the chance to spend some time with the wombat’s team over the last couple of months and they are the nicest bunch of people you could hope to hang out with.
 Their hostels are designed by travellers who stay in hostels themselves, and unlike other chains, they haven’t lost the heart and soul of a backpacker hostel even with the funky décor and design.
-Over the summer I’m visiting all of the wombat’s CITY HOSTELS and will be sharing more reviews with you.
-You can check out my review of the wombat’s BUDAPEST here.
+I’ve personally visited all of the Wombat’s Hostels currently in existence, and you can read my reviews of each of them here:

 Where to Stay in London: wombats’ CITY HOSTEL London